NafieAlhilaly/Graduation-project_MEU-app/README.md

 it can read one folder(assuming that folder contain all of your excel files for subjects' sections) or multiple folders.

-from these simple reports we can later generate more reports to measure performance for entire College, Department and even an entire University like comparing a subject to others or its self over period of years.
+from these simple reports we can generate more reports to measure performance for entire College, Department and even an entire University like comparing a subject to others or its self over period of years.